-The office prepares position papers and speeches, responds to the media, reviews pending state and local legislation, works closely with community and faith-based groups, and provides information and tours for members of the public.
+The office prepares speeches, responds to the media, reviews pending state and local legislation, works closely with community and faith-based groups and provides information and tours for members of the public.

-Its Office of Professional Responsibility and Legal Affairs investigates alleged misconduct, oversees the employee random drug testing program, conducts trial boards, and monitors legal issues.
+Its Office of Professional Responsibility and Legal Affairs investigates alleged misconduct, oversees the employee random drug testing program, conducts trial boards and monitors legal issues.
 The Office of Professional Responsibility and Legal Affairs is also the Custodian of Records for the Department.